 List of Best Dog Bark Collars

 It has five levels of adjustable sensitivity and two correction modes, allowing you to use either beep, vibration, and shock or no shock to stop your pooch’s incessant barking without harming them.
-It also has a unique intelligent protection mode that will only trigger the shock mode if your dog barks within 30 seconds after the first.

 Plus, it will only be activated if the bark is in the range of 80 to 90 decibels and 1000 to 2000 kilohertz, meaning it is safe as there won’t be any unintentional static shocks when your four-footed friend shakes their head or the nearby dog barks.
 We also like that it will temporarily stop working for 2 minutes if activated seven times in a minute for safety reasons.